BitcoinDesign/Guide/guide/glossary/node.md

    layout = "float-left"
 %}

-A convenient setup is to connect to a node controlled by a third-party, which is only recommended if there is a good trust relationship.
+Connecting to a single node controlled by a third-party is a convenient setup for starters, or when the economic cost of running a node is too high.
+This should only be used if there is a good trust relationship or potential loss is minimal.
+Too many user relying on third-party nodes can lead to centralization, so it is generally discouraged.

 </div>